Dr. Brian Lum

 You may have been diligently sticking to your elimination diet when you notice a wave of symptoms after eating a piece of fruit or a serving of dessert.
 Or you may notice that you feel sick when you have sugar of any kind.

-Nausea, sinus congestion, sluggishness, stomach cramping, gas, and bloating can all be the consequence of your momentary indulgence.
-So why can't your body handle a little detour off your healthy diet?
+Nausea, shakiness, headaches, sinus congestion, dizziness, digestive upset, sluggishness, stomach cramping, gas, and bloating can all be the consequence of your momentary indulgence.

-This bacteria can then overgrow, creating an imbalance and making you sick (this is called small intestinal bacterial overgrowth - or SIBO).
+The overgrowth of this invasive bacteria can create an imbalance and make you feel sick, this is called small intestinal bacterial overgrowth - or SIBO.

-This especially applies to those who stop eating processed sugar for an extended period of time and then start again - like when you are on a healthy diet and have a 'cheat meal.'
+This especially applies to those who stop eating processed sugar for an extended period of time and then start again - like when you are on an elimination diet and have a 'cheat meal.'

 Symptoms of an Intestinal Infection

 If your body's blood sugar regulation system is unbalanced, an overload of sugar into your body will cause chaos as your body is unable to utilize and store the excess sugar properly.